 Lacewing Life Cycle

-Lacewings mature in approximately 4 weeks.
-That takes them from egg to larvae, into the pupal stage and finally emergence as adults.
-Lacewing insect eggs hatch in 4 to 5 days, releasing tiny alligator-like larvae.
+Lacewings mature in approximately four weeks.
+That takes them from egg to larvae, into the pupal stage, and finally into emergence as adults.
+Lacewing insect eggs hatch in four to five days, releasing tiny, alligator-like larvae.

 Lacewing larvae in gardens eat their way through your problem pests while also undergoing three instars in just a few weeks.

 What Do Lacewing Eggs Look Like?